Faucet Repair

 Enuresis / Using A Dating App

 As I slip underneath my sheets, I remember being told in a doctor’s office that it would stop happening if I stopped thinking about it.
+“Take a date night, for example.
+A case of how your brain benefits from distraction.

 You’re cuddled up on a couch in the living room of a foreign flat.
 A depleted candle has thickened the air with cinnamon.
 Earlier you went to a bar for watery cocktails, which you’ve since chased with two barely refrigerated beers.
 A shaky internet connection brings a romantic comedy in and out of focus at irregular intervals.
 During quiet scenes, you can hear your nostrils.